Jez San: Post-Argonaut

 In November 2004, Just Add Monsters became Ninja Theory and continued the development of PlayStation 3 first-party game Heavenly Sword, which debuted three years later in September 2007.
-Also in 2004, Morpheme became Morpheme Wireless Ltd for a while before San left, and it was eventually consumed by Eidos/SCi before being shut down in 2009.
+Also in 2004, Morpheme became Morpheme Wireless Ltd for a while before San left, and it was eventually acquired by Eidos/SCi before being shut down in 2009.

-After taking a hiatus from the video game industry in 2004, San founded Crunchy Frog Ltd, which in 2005 became online poker company PKR.
-San served as President, having hired his replacement with CEO Malcolm Graham, formerly of the Ritz Casino and AntFactory.
+After taking a hiatus from the video game industry in 2004, San founded Crunchy Frog Ltd, which in 2005 became an online poker company, PKR.
+San served as president, having hired his replacement with CEO Malcolm Graham, formerly of the Ritz Casino and AntFactory.
 PKR was a 3D online poker site that operated in legal territories in Europe, Asia, and Canada but did not operate in the US, where online gambling was a grey area.
 In May 2017, PKR went into administration.
-San was only an investor at the time of its collapse and expressed sorrow at seeing his creation fold.
+San was only an investor at its collapse and expressed sorrow at seeing his creation fold.

 In 2008, San co-founded mobile application developer and publisher Origin8 with game industry colleague Foo Katan.
 The company produces iPhone and BlackBerry software, and has offices in London.

-San is a life member of BAFTA, and was an advisory board member of the GDC and TIGA for several years.
+San is a life member of BAFTA and was an advisory board member of the GDC and TIGA for several years.

+San donated £1,000,000 to the Conservatives in 2025.